Nasadiya Sukta

 The Nāsadīya Sūkta (after the incipit ná ásat, or "not the non-existent"), also known as the Hymn of Creation, is the 129th hymn of the 10th mandala of the Rigveda (10:129).
 It is concerned with cosmology and the origin of the universe.
+The Nāsadīya Sūkta has been the subject of extensive scholarly attention.

+There are numerous translations and interpretations of the text.
 Nasadiya Sukta begins with the statement: "Then, there was neither existence, nor non-existence."
 It ponders when, why, and through whom the universe came into being in a contemplative tone, and provides no definite answers.
 Rather, it concludes that the gods too may not know, as they came after creation, and that even the surveyor of that which has been created, in the highest heaven may or may not know.
-To this extent, the conventional English title Hymn of Creation is perhaps misleading, since the poem does not itself present a cosmogony or creation myth akin to those found in other religious texts, instead provoking the listener to question whether one can ever know the origins of the universe.
+To this extent, the conventional English title Hymn of Creation is perhaps misleading, since the verse does not itself present a cosmogony or creation myth akin to those found in other religious texts, instead provoking the listener to question whether one can ever know all the details of origins of the universe.

 Interpretations

 The hymn has attracted a large body of literature of commentaries both in Indian darsanas and in Western philology.
 The hymn, as Mandala 10 in general, is late within the Rigveda Samhita, and expresses thought more typical of later Vedantic philosophy.
 Even though untypical of the content of the Vedic hymns, it is one of the most widely received portions of the Rigveda.
 An atheist interpretation sees the Creation Hymn as one of the earliest accounts of skeptical inquiry and agnosticism.
 Astronomer Carl Sagan quoted it in discussing India's "tradition of skeptical questioning and unselfconscious humility before the great cosmic mysteries."